tropicbliss/NodeSniper/README.md

 ## NodeSniper-NG

 It now supports GC sniping and auto-delay, but you'll have to package the JAR file from source if you want those new shiny features since it is undergoing testing.
-Click [here](https://github.com/chronicallyunfunny/NodeSniper#packaging-jar-file-from-source) for the basic instructions.
+Click [here](https://github.com/chronicallyunfunny/NodeSniper#packaging-jar-file-from-source) for basic instructions (if you're not a noob).

 ## Why is it called NodeSniper, when it is made in Java?